 ASTRO recognizes that our industry improves when the radiation oncology team is growing and developing in concert with advancements in the field.
 To help you stay informed and ahead of trends, ASTRO offers many valuable services.

 Whether you are looking to broaden your education, maintain your certification or improve your practice, ASTRO is here to support you.
 Members have access to many free resources available both online and in print.
 Members also receive significant discounts on meetings, products, publications and services, which are developed by radiation oncology leaders.

-Select your membership category above to learn more about your member benefits.
+Select your membership category below to learn more about your member benefits.

 Not a member?
 Review the eligibility requirements and member benefits for each of our membership categories.

-Physicians, radiation physicists and radiation or cancer biologists who meet one of any of the following criteria are eligible for Active membership:
+Physicians, radiation physicists and radiation or cancer biologists who meet any one of the following criteria are eligible for Active membership:

 Active ASTRO members are eligible to receive all of the benefits listed below at special member rates.
 In addition, Active members have voting rights in the Society, may participate on Society committees and are eligible to hold elected office in the Society.

 Physicians who have successfully completed residency training in radiation oncology in an accredited radiation oncology program, but who have not been certified in radiation oncology by the ABR, or by another board recognized as being of equivalent rank, are eligible for Affiliate membership.
 Physicians who are certified in another specialty by the American Board of Medical Specialties or by another board recognized as being of equivalent rank and have a demonstrated interest in the management of patients with cancer, are also eligible for Affiliate membership.

 Affiliate ASTRO members are eligible to receive all of the benefits listed below at special member rates.
 In addition Affiliate ASTRO members have voting rights in the Society and may participate in Society committees.